Microchip-MPLAB-Harmony/csp_apps_sam_rh71/apps/tc/tc_capture_mode/readme.md

 - TC0 is configured in capture mode with the input signal connected to pin PA04
 - Use a jumper wire to connect "Pin 9 of J24" to "Pin 8 of J24"
 - Connect the debugger probe to J33
+- Connect the Debug USB port on the board to the computer using a mini USB cable

 ## Running the Application